1st Colorado Infantry Regiment: Flags

 The regiment carried an 34 star American flag that measured 48 by 105.5 inches.
+The flag was given to the regiment on November 10, 1861 by secretary Weld at Fort Weld.
 It was carried thought-out New Mexico Territory during the war.
 During the Battle of Glorieta Pass the flag was hit by enemy fire which left a hole near the canton.
 After the battle the regiment was given a new flag.